mortezakowkabi/jcb-persian-documentation/english/Adding-Templates-and-Layouts-to-a-Site-View.md

 * Layouts require explicit variable passing.
 * Joomla's conventions govern how templates and layouts can be nested.
 * The **Templates** tab in JCB lets you import, reset, or push these wrappers from template repositories so teams stay in sync.

+When a shared Site View evolves, select it in JCB and choose **Reset** to sync the template, layout, and library references with the maintained version before recompiling.
+If your team needs a divergent long-term experience, fork the template repository, point JCB to your fork, and keep your custom code placeholders version-controlled alongside your layouts.

 ---